 A customer was using moderated distribution groups and asked if it was possible to disable the expansion of distribution groups in Outlook.
 As you probably know, after entering a distribution group in the address bar, Outlook will show a “+” sign next to it which will let you replace the distribution group with all its members as recipients.
 Especially with moderated distribution groups this might be found an issue, because customers might want to hide membership information from senders.

-What you could do is remove the option to expand the distribution group setting one of the following a registry keys, depending on your Outlook client version:
+What you could do is remove the option to expand the distribution group by setting one of the following a registry keys, depending on your Outlook client version: